RonaldLeoLu/StatisticalLearningMethod/README.md

 # StatisticalLearningMethod
-All the algorithms in book statistical learning method realized in Python
+>All the algorithms in book statistical learning method realized in Python3.